akaboyo/customer-segmentation-project/README.md

 # Quantium Customer Segmentation & Store Trial Analysis with R

 ## Project Overview
-This project, completed as part of the Quantium Data Analytics Virtual Experience Program via Forage, uses transactional data to:
-- Understand chip-category purchasing behaviour across customer segments.
-- Identify high-value customer segments (by Lifestage and Affluence).
-- Evaluate the impact of a new store layout trial (stores 77, 86, 88) via uplift testing.
+This project analyzes customer purchasing behavior to identify key customer segments and evaluate the performance of a new store layout trial.
-- Deliver strategic, data-driven recommendations to the Category Manager.

----
+As part of Quantium’s Data Analytics program, the goal is to provide **data-driven commercial insights** and a **strategic recommendation** for the Category Manager to optimize sales performance in the chips category.

 ## Business Objective
-To provide the Category Manager with actionable insights into who spends on chips, why they spend, and whether a store layout trial should be scaled—all grounded in the metrics of total sales revenue, number of customers, and average transactions per customer.
+To understand customer purchasing behavior and determine which segments drive the highest sales, while also assessing the effectiveness of a new trial layout in selected stores (77, 86, and 88).
+The insights will support strategic decisions on marketing, product placement, and store expansion.

 ---